 - You should avoid all protests and demonstrations as they may turn violent.
 You should take particular care in the period surrounding Friday prayers.

-- Driving standards in Oman are lower than those in Australia.
-The annual death toll on Omani roads is extremely high.
+- The annual death toll on Omani roads is extremely high.
 Many drivers do not adhere to road rules, and visibility on roads can be affected by poor weather.

 - Australia has an Honorary Consul in Oman who can provide limited consular assistance.
 However, in the first instance, Australians should contact the Australian Embassy in Saudi Arabia for consular assistance.